TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/7-using-boolean-conditions.rst

 The compare operators ``>``, ``>=``,
 ``<``, ``<=``, ``==``, ``!=``
 and ``%`` are available.
-The parameter left and right of the operators could be numbers, object accessors, arrays, and Viewhelpers in inline notation, or quoted strings.
+The parameter left and right of the operators could be numbers, object accessors, arrays, and ViewHelpers in inline notation, or quoted strings.

 .. tip::

-  Any Viewhelper argument declared as ``boolean`` supports boolean expression syntax, including in your own self-written Viewhelpers.
+  Any ViewHelper argument declared as ``boolean`` supports boolean expression syntax, including in your own self-written ViewHelpers.